-Advances in our understanding of cancer and advances in treatment begin as research, both in the laboratory and in doctor’s offices and hospitals around the world, including Seattle Children's.
+Advances in our understanding of childhood cancer and advances in treatment begin as research, both in the laboratory and in doctors' offices and hospitals around the world, including Seattle Children's.

-Through our partnership in the Seattle Cancer Care Alliance (SCCA), our patients benefit from the research expertise of physician-scientists at Fred Hutchinson Cancer Research Center and UW Medicine as well as the experts here at Children’s.
+Through our partnership in Seattle Cancer Care Alliance (SCCA), our patients benefit from the research of physician-scientists at Fred Hutch and UW Medicine, as well as the experts here at Seattle Children’s.

-Close work between our research and clinical programs means that the knowledge we gain through research transfers to the care we provide to children.
+Close work between our research and clinical programs means that the knowledge we gain through research transfers to the care we provide to all children with cancer.

-Doctors and other researchers at Children’s and at our SCCA partner organizations engage in lab research as well as clinical trials.
+Doctors and other researchers at Seattle Children’s and at our SCCA partner organizations engage in lab research and clinical trials.

 In the lab

-Lab research, also called bench research or basic research, focuses on the many forms of investigation that don’t directly involve people, or human subjects, in experiments.
+Lab research, also called bench research or basic research, focuses on the many forms of research that don’t directly involve people, or human subjects, in experiments.

-For example, researchers may study the life cycle of cancer cells, looking for points in the process when some as-yet-undeveloped agent might be able to interfere and kill the cells or stop them from reproducing if we develop a new medicine.
+For example, researchers may study the life cycle of cancer cells, looking for points in the cycle when we might be able to kill the bad cells or stop them from reproducing if we develop a new medicine.

 In the clinic

 Clinical trials take place in a clinical setting, such as a doctor’s office or hospital.
 They involve people who receive a certain intervention and are monitored for effects.